URSU Health & Dental Plan

 - Up to $750 in dental care (checkups, cleanings, fillings, extractions, endodontics, periodontics, etc.)

-- Travel health coverage (up to $5,000,000 per incident, 120 days per trip), trip cancellation and trip interruption in the event of a medical emergency
+- Travel health coverage (up to $5,000,000 per incident, 120 days per trip), trip cancellation and trip interruption in the event of a medical emergency (COVID19 test fee is not included)

 Visit mystudentplan.ca for complete details.